July 24 and July 31, 2019

 Private Attorneys and Staff: $80

-Becoming a top legal practitioner is just not about knowing the law.
-It’s about adopting strong ethics and practices so you can always do what is best for your client.
+Becoming a top legal practitioner is not only about knowing the law.
+It is about adopting strong ethics and practices to always do what is best for your client.

 Join us for a two-part webinar series on establishing strong ethics and avoiding malpractice.
-Together, these trainings will help you understand what rules you need to follow and what steps you need to take to implement them.
-This course also includes interactive discussions around various common scenarios that challenge legal services providers every day.
-We will help you learn to navigate those experiences and formulate responses.
+These trainings will help participants understand what rules to follow and what steps to take to implement them.
+This series also includes interactive discussions around various common scenarios that challenge legal services providers every day.
+The trainers will help participants learn to navigate those experiences and formulate responses.

 Webinar One: Ethical Considerations for Immigration Law